 When is the best time to visit Krka National Park?

-As with most places around the Mediterranean and Croatia in particular, avoid the peak summer months.
+As with most places around the Mediterranean, and Croatia in particular, avoid the peak summer months.
 Half of Europe seems to flock to the Adriatic during the school holidays in July and August.
-And entry tickets are the most expensive between June and September.
+Entry tickets are the most expensive between June and September.

-Instead, come here in the shoulder months of April/May or October if you can, when the temperatures are pleasant but it’s way less crowded and less expensive.
-The added benefit: Spring and Autumn are beautiful times of the year to come here and experience the blooming of the trees and wildflowers in Spring, and the colouring of the trees in Autumn.
+Instead, come here in the shoulder months of April/May or October, if you can, when the temperatures are pleasant but less crowded and expensive.
+The added benefit: Spring and autumn are beautiful times of the year to come here and experience the blooming of the trees and wildflowers in spring and the colouring of the trees in autumn.

 Visit Krka in Spring to experience the blooming of the trees and wildflowers